Gzalo2188/DNA_Processor/README.md

 ![mutations tab](assets/DNA_Picture_002.PNG)

 <h1>Unmatched Tab</h1>
-<p>After searching in the mutations tab any DNA that wasnt matched gets displayed here.</p>
+<p>The unmatched tab will be populated with any DNA that wasnt matched during the mutation process.</p>

 ![Unmatched tab](assets/DNA_Picture_003.PNG)